Kristina01111000/Drws_site/README.md

 	Scorecard:  big green check mark -> make it on paint?
 	Outdoors: flower/ leaf/ tree?
 Or something else that goes with the beach image, or change beac himage?

+- make some coomments in the youtube banner, night be too bust